nesl/HEXIWEAR/README.md

 Follow the official Mbed CLI tutorial and import the KW40z driver.
 Then replace the files with the those inside this repo.

+## Packet Format
+The payload of `Message` packet is 20-byte.
+The first byte is always the length of payload excluding this first byte.
+The remaining bytes are the actual payload.
+The Mbed driver handles this for you if you use the added function to communicate.
+However, the BLE client must be aware of this format to handle the data correctly.